College Park Academy: Athletics

+College Park Academy launched its soccer program in 2024 without a proper field, training instead on a repurposed baseball pitch.
+Despite starting the season with an 0-5 record, the team showed remarkable resilience, finishing with a 7-6 record.
+Although they lost to International Langley High School in the regular season, they bounced back to defeat the six-time consecutive champions in the regional championship in their inaugural season.
+Along the way, they also secured wins against CMIT South, CMIT North, Frederick Douglass High School, and Largo High School.
+Their impressive run ended in the state quarterfinals with a 3-0 loss to Mountain Ridge.

 Curriculum

 College Park Academy utilizes an online platform to deliver the curriculum.
 Which gives students a personalized learning experience that they can access online at school and at home and allows acceleration on an individual basis.
 CPA offers four foreign languages (Spanish, Chinese, French, American Sign Language).
 In 2022, College Park academy exceeded state and county benchmarks for college readiness in science, writing, and mathematics.

 Students have the opportunity to earn university credits through Signature Programs.
 Signature Programs are centered around an academic discipline to give students exposure to the university academic experience while earning college credits in high school.
 The Signature Program offers coursework in the following disciplines: behavioral and social science, business, computer science, education, engineering, and public health.

 CPA was designed to maximize opportunities for students to take University of Maryland credits and highschool credits concurrently.
 Since the founding CPA students have taken the following courses: Philosophy, Intro to Engineering Design, Computer Science, Intensive Intermediate French, Geography, Sociological Social Psychology, Intro to Criminal Justice, Infant Development, and General Astronomy.
 They also have the opportunity to take courses at other Universities in Maryland.
 In 2022, 70% of students took an AP Exam.